dathere/datapusher-plus/README.md

 ### DataPusher+ Configuration

-The DataPusher instance is configured in the `deployment/datapusher_settings.py` file.
+The DataPusher+ instance is configured in the `deployment/datapusher_settings.py` file.
 The location of this file can be adjusted using the `JOB_CONFIG` environment variable which should provide an absolute path to a python-formatted config file.